 - Completed a draft of the course syllabus

-- Written a 75-word course description for UNC Catalog entry, a 150-word course description for advertising, and a 150-word instructor bios for all three participating instructors
+- Written a 75-word course description for UNC Catalog entry, a 150-word course description for advertising, and 150-word instructor bios for all three participating instructors

-- Gotten endorsements from all involved department/curriculum chairs with an agreement that this course will be offered at least three times in the next five years beginning when the course is first taught.
+- Received form with endorsements from all involved department/curriculum chairs with an agreement that this course will be offered at least three times in the next five years beginning when the course is first taught.
 When a UNC faculty member from outside the College of Arts and Sciences teaches a Triple-I course, the overload rate is $15,000 or the faculty member can have a course buyout for $15,000 plus benefits.

 - Discussed with participating department business officers and identified the coordinating unit for the course (see “Coordinating Unit” section)